layoutd/live-by-bula/README.md

 2. Complete the initial setup form:
    - Set the `UO_URL_PREFIX` to the correct value for your installation (e.g., `/` for root, `/scores/` for a subdirectory).
    - Create a secure admin password and make a note of it.
 4. Log in with your new password.
+Important to note that your site won't work until you add a few more configuration settings.
 5. Configure the application settings:
-   - Set `LIVE_SEASON_ID` to your current season ID  from the UltiOrganizer database.
-Visible in the UltiOrganizer URL as the `season` parameter (example, WBUCC2024).
+   - You MUST set the `LIVE_SEASON_ID` to your current season ID from the UltiOrganizer database.
+Visible in the UltiOrganizer URL as the `season` parameter (example, `WBUCC2024`).
    - Configure other settings as needed (URLs, section toggles, etc.)

 There are several placeholder image assets in `/live/conf/logos/`.
 Don't replace them, you should add similar images to the `/live/conf/logos/` directory and update the `HOME_LOGO_PATH`, `TV_SCREEN_LOGO_PATH` and `SOCIAL_SHARE_LOGO_PATH` in your config to point to your logos in `/live/conf/logos/`.
 Or, point them to an external absolute URL (e.g. `https://your-site.org/images/logo.png`).